 There’s a hot topic on campus: faculty qualifications, or what accrediting bodies often call credentialing.
 While the vast majority of faculty are qualified to teach based on their academic degrees, some faculty (particularly adjuncts or those in health sciences or business) may be qualified based on work experience, licenses, certifications, or other qualifying activities.

-Here’s what you need to know about credentialing, from what accrediting bodies mean by it to approaches to documenting and defending your faculty’s qualifications.
+Here’s what you need to know about credentialing, from what accrediting bodies mean by it to approaches for documenting and defending your faculty’s qualifications.

-All of the regional accrediting bodies speak to the concept of a “qualified” faculty.
+All of the institutional accrediting bodies — formerly referred to as regional accrediting bodies — speak to the concept of a “qualified” faculty.
 Some accreditors provide detailed explanations of what constitutes a qualified professional while others are more vague.
 Accrediting bodies vary in how detailed they want institutions to be as they document and report faculty credentials.
-For some regional and professional accrediting bodies, a list of faculty and their terminal degrees may be sufficient, while others require much more detail.
-The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is generally viewed as the most detailed in its specified requirements, and the Higher Learning Commission (HLC) region has also provided a great deal of guidance on the guidelines for faculty credentialing.
+For some institutional and programmatic accrediting bodies, a list of faculty and their terminal degrees may be sufficient, while others require much more detail.
+The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) is generally viewed as the most detailed in its specified requirements, and the Higher Learning Commission (HLC) has also provided a great deal of guidance on the guidelines for faculty credentialing.

 While the majority of your faculty are likely still qualified based on their terminal degrees, as these other justifications and experiences come into play, it becomes vital that institutions create appropriate policies, processes, and documentation of how they determine appropriate qualifications for their teaching faculty.